Treasure Island (1990 film): Production

-Treasure Island was filmed in 1989 on location in Cornwall, England, in Jamaica, and also at Pinewood Studios in Buckinghamshire, England.
-The replica ship Bounty II was used as the fictional Hispaniola on film.
-It was originally constructed for the film Mutiny on The Bounty, and was set to be destroyed at the end of the film but Marlon Brando protested and the ship was kept intact.
-It sank off the coast of the Carolinas during Hurricane Sandy in October 2012.
+Treasure Island was filmed in 1989 on location in North Devon, England, in Jamaica, and also at Pinewood Studios in Cornwall ,Buckinghamshire and England.

+The fictional Hispaniola was portrayed by the sailing ship Bounty.
+She was originally constructed for the film Mutiny on the Bounty, and was set to be destroyed at the end of the film but Marlon Brando protested.
+In October 2012 she sank sank off the coast of the Carolinas during Hurricane Sandy.

 Critical reception

 According to Allmovie, Charlton Heston "plays the character of Long John Silver as written: a cold, crafty, cunning rogue, by turns charming and deadly, but never to be underestimated" and, unlike other filmed versions of the story, the movie "adheres with utter fidelity to the Stevenson novel".
 However, Tom Shales of The Washington Post called the film "a dreary and confused new production" with an "embarrassingly poor performance of Charlton Heston as Long John Silver, a laborious mistake... one of the most humorless hulks who ever stood before a camera..."